 LESSON 8 – The power of being a GAD.
 Just so you know, a GAD is a Good-Ass Dude, and Wade was a Good-Ass Dude.
 Everybody loved him and our community rallied around him as he embarked on the battle of his life.
 Just to give you an idea of how much Wade was loved, well over 700 people attended his memorial service.
 It was a cold and rainy day, but people would not be denied.
-They HAD to be there.
-Childhood friends, new friends, teachers, classmates, basketball teammates, basketball opponents, and people from literally all over the country dropped everything to be there to pay their respects.
+They had to be there.
+Childhood friends, new friends, white people, black people, Republicans, Democrats, teachers, classmates, basketball coaches, basketball teammates, basketball opponents, and people from literally all over the country dropped everything to be there to pay their respects to this great man.

 That’s what happens when you’re a GAD.

 When it’s your time to die, how will you be remembered?